Read Mary's current Herald column on-line now, listen to recent radio

 There's a lot of misinformation about KiwiSaver.
 Here are some key points to understand.

 - All non-employees, including beneficiaries and the self-employed, can afford KiwiSaver.
-They can join some KiwiSaver schemes and put in nothing ever – and still get money from the government.
+They can join and put in tiny amounts and receive the tax credit.

 - Almost all employees can afford it.
-While most have to put in 2% (3% from April 2013) of their pay for a year, after that they can stop all contributions.
-And 2 or 3% is pretty small.
+While most have to put in 3% of their pay for a year, after that they can stop all contributions.
+And 3% is pretty small.

 - Not all KiwiSaver account balances are volatile.
-In some, your balance is almost certain to always grow, never fall – like a savings account.
+In very conservative accounts your balance is almost certain to always grow, never fall – like a savings account.

 - You don’t have to pay tax to get the so-called tax credit.
 It's given to all KiwiSavers aged 18 to 64.